Post updated December 30, 2020

 Many Baby Boomers recall the days when nearly every kid got the measles.
 Indeed, before 1963, measles was one of the most common childhood diseases in history.
 In those days, the virus was responsible for around 2.6 million deaths every year, according to the World Health Organization.

 Thankfully, in 2000, the American medical community eliminated measles, according to the U.S. Centers for Disease Control and Prevention (CDC).
-Why, then, are measles outbreaks making national headlines today?
-What is measles?
+Still, measles outbreaks tend to make national headlines every so often.

 What Is The Measles Virus?